 - Hospitals and Clinics**

-- Federally recognized Tribal governments located within the State of Oklahoma. ***
+- Federally-recognized Tribal governments located within the State of Oklahoma. ***

 As described in the OneNet acceptable use policy, use of OneNet must be consistent with its mission and goals, which include facilitating and disseminating knowledge, providing public service, aiding technology transfer to Oklahoma businesses and industry for educational purposes, promoting economic development, conducting the affairs of government and building broader infrastructure in support of education and research.

-Use of OneNet must also be consistent with the eligible client’s established mission.
-Clients may not enable for-profit persons or entities to use OneNet for the monetary advantage of the for-profit entity.
+Use of OneNet must also be consistent with the eligible subscriber’s established mission.
+Subscribers may not enable for-profit persons or entities to use OneNet for the monetary advantage of the for-profit entity.
 OneNet does not “police” the content that a user transmits, but places the responsibility on the authorized user to determine whether its use or the use of any sponsored entity is consistent with its mission.

 * “Federal Agency” means each board, commission, department, or agency of the executive, legislative, and judicial branches of the United States and corporations of the federal government as identified from time to time in The United States Government Manual, the official handbook of the federal government, published on an annual basis by the office of the Federal Register as a special edition of the Federal Register.